 - Measles, Mumps, Rubella (MMR); 2 doses and a titer is required

 - Varicella series; 2 doses and a titer is required (History of Chicken Pox is not acceptable)

 - Hepatitis B series; 3 doses and a titer is required

-- Two-step Tuberculosis skin test; Two completed Tuberculosis Skin Tests greater than 10 days apart
+- Two-step Tuberculosis skin test; Two completed Tuberculosis Skin Tests completed 1-3 weeks apart

-- Meningococcal; 1 dose of Quadrivalent (Menactra or Menevo) vaccine within 5 years prior to start date.
+- Meningococcal; 1 dose of Quadrivalent (Menactra or Menevo) vaccine.

 - Influenza; clinic will be held on campus in the fall